-The New Leaf Café on Orcas Island offers guests an exceptional menu and unpretentious elegance.
+The locally sourced menu at the New Leaf Café on Orcas Island is a testament to Chef Debaste’s culinary ingenuity and dedication to unpretentious elegance.

 The New Leaf Café menu - built on a strong foundation of locally sourced ingredients - is a testament to Chef Steve Debaste’s culinary ingenuity and his dedication to unpretentious elegance.